Daniel Battsek

-Daniel Battsek (born in 1958) is an English film producer and executive, and current director of Film4.
-Previously, he was president of Cohen Media Group, Miramax Films and National Geographic Films.
+Daniel Battsek (born in 1958) is an English film producer and executive, and current President of Film at Lincoln Center.
+Previously, he was director of Film4, president of Cohen Media Group, Miramax Films and National Geographic Films.

 Life and career

 Battsek is a graduate of Oxford Brookes University where he majored in social and political studies.

 Battsek began his industry career at The Hoyts Film Corporation in Sydney where he quickly rose through the ranks to general manager in Victoria State overseeing distribution.
 Between 1985 and 1991, Battsek was managing director of Palace Pictures where he was responsible for the acquisition and distribution of quality independent titles from around the world for release in the UK.

 In 1991, Battsek went to work for Disney where he was asked to start up a UK Company as part of the worldwide distribution network for Buena Vista International.
 As EVP and Managing Director, he oversaw all aspects of UK distribution for 18–25 releases per annum from Walt Disney Studios and their partners including Pixar and Miramax Films.
 His responsibilities also included involvement in the acquisition of distribution rights across numerous territories for such films as Muriel's Wedding, Shine, Central Station, Kolya, and Ice Storm.

 In 1998, Battsek was promoted to senior vice president, BVI (UK) Limited where he oversaw approximately 35 films per year from the Disney, Touchstone and Miramax labels.
 With his expanding role, Battsek began acquiring and developing British film projects for worldwide distribution.
 He created the BVI UK Comedy Label in 2001 which produced four films, High Heels and Low Lifes, Hope Springs, Calendar Girls, and Kinky Boots.

 In 2005, Battsek was named President of Miramax Films, after Harvey Weinstein and Bob Weinstein left the company.
 Projects that Battsek greenlit and / or acquired whilst at Miramax included Oscar winners The Queen, No Country for Old Men and There Will Be Blood, along with Oscar nominees The Diving Bell and the Butterfly, and Happy-Go-Lucky.